-As part of our efforts to integrate 21st century tools, concepts and learning, Lititz Christian School is expanding our One-to-One (1:1) technology program.
-We define 1:1 as an equitable program that provides students with technology tools to integrate new instructional strategies and 21{st} century learning skills in all classrooms and learning environments.
+As part of our efforts to integrate 21st century tools, concepts and learning, Lititz Christian School has expanded our One-to-One (1:1) technology program.
+We define 1:1 as an equitable program that provides students with technology tools to integrate new instructional strategies and 21{st} century learning skills in the classroom and other learning environments.